scherroman/TweetMapAnsible/README.md

 - Check space available on disk
     - `df -h`

-###"Tunnelception"

-Used to access rethinkDB's web interface for an instance running on a remote server.
+###Access a remote server's RethinkDB web interface

 `ssh -L 9000:10.0.0.17:8080 130.245.168.239 -l root`

-Where `10.0.0.17` is the private IP of the final destination machine and `130.245.168.146` is the public IP of the MLB.
+Where `10.0.0.17` is the private IP of the final destination machine, `130.245.168.146` is the public IP of the MLB, and `8080` is the default port by which to access RethinkDB's web interace.

 Afterwards, enter `localhost:9000` in your browser's search, click on `tables`, select the table to shard, click on `reconfigure` and change as pleased.

+###Directly accessing an app server's web interface

+- `ssh -L 9000:10.0.0.3:xxxx 130.245.168.239 -l root`

+Where `10.0.0.17` is the private IP of the final destination machine, `130.245.168.146` is the public IP of the MLB, and `xxxx` is the port to connect to (generally this can be changed to 80 or something like 3000, depending on whether or not you are using a reverse proxy and what port your web app is actually running out of)

 ### Ansible Tips
 - Ansible Syntax Checking